thammegowda/pybind-starter/README.md

 * skbuild -- builder for python which also invokes cmake
 * pybind11 -- glue layer between C++ and Python

-All these are installed automatically (see Build section).

 ## Organization